armichaud/android_to_do_list_app/README.md

 While working on this, I ended up learning about an alpha feature of Hilt: Assisted Injection with ViewModels.
 See [this Medium article](https://medium.com/@alexander.michaud/hiltviewmodel-assisted-injection-with-compose-a800723165bf) I wrote about it for details.

 ## Future Goals
-I'd like to demonstrate that I am also familiar with the legacy Adapter + ViewBindings pattern.
-I'd like to recreate the app in XML as a separate BuildVariant.
+I'd like to demonstrate that I am also familiar with the legacy Adapter + ViewBindings pattern, so I might recreate the app in XML as a separate BuildVariant.

 See also the Issues tab for tactical improvements I'd like to implement when I have the time.